robinAZERTY/SEAD/README.md

 (State : position, orientation and speeds of the system in the global reference)

 Main parts of the project :
-Simulation
+-Simulation
-fusion algo dev
+-fusion algo dev
-evaluation
+-evaluation

 This project will help you to create your AHRS fusion algo.